ony/leveldb-tl/README.md

 Notes for development
 ---------------------
-- tests should be run under valgrind also
+- tests should be run under valgrind also unless built with libasan (sanitizer from gcc 4.8)

 Credits
 -------